All Episodes

 I can't believe I'm even arguing this.

-This is this is how sick this is.
+This is how sick this is.

 This is way, way beyond anything any intelligent person would ever think of.

-All of this, by the way, is rooted in the same regurgitated, repeated false promises of every failed socialist society around.
+All of this, by the way, is rooted in the same regurgitated, repeated, false promises of every failed socialist society around.

-You know, Ocasio Cortez, new Green Deal.
+You know, Ocasio-Cortez, new Green Deal.

-No cars, uh, no oil, no gas, everything's free.
+No cars, no oil, no gas.

-Even daycare is gonna be funded.
+Even daycare is going to be funded.

 Okay, how do you get to Europe?

-She takes a plane from New York to DC.
+First question: She takes a plane from New York to DC.

-How are you gonna get to Australia?
+How are we going to get to Australia?

 Explain to me the route from New York to New Zealand.